-Consequently, for the Institution, a transaction/customer will be considered as "bad" or in arrears when either of the following options arises:
+Consequently, for the Bank, a transaction/client will be considered as "bad" or in arrears when either of the following options arises:

-- 90 days have elapsed since the day of the first nonpayment. - The amount should go through a materiality filter so that the transaction/customer may be considered in arrears.
+- 90 days have elapsed since the day of the first nonpayment. - The amount should go through a materiality filter so that the transaction/client may be considered in arrears.